-Delivery of any product needs a strong informed client focused on delivery not just of the physical elements but on the service being produced for the customer.
+Delivery of any product needs a strong, informed and intelligent client focused on delivery not just of the physical elements but on the service being produced for the customer.
 All the components of delivery should be focused on this.
-Can the DfT be viewed as an informed client here?
+Can the DfT be viewed as a sufficiently strong, informed and intelligent client here?
 Just forcing increasingly panicky players to meet a timetable change date is not leadership.

 Where was the Rail Delivery Group?
 Did the RDG see this coming and if so did it provide the right challenge to the DfT.
 Well evidently not or it was ignored.
 This begs the question whether the RDG is fit for purpose.

 The oversight of the Thameslink 2018 Industry Readiness Board under Chris Gibb and its Independent Assurance Panel under Chris Green, two seasoned and widely-acclaimed veterans of the industry, should have ensured that this fiasco did not occur.
 However it seems that everyone was so invested financially and reputationally in the May 2018 timetable and all that it represented for stakeholders that ‘group-think’ set in.
 With no-one daring to challenge the project other than to claim mitigation was possible to whatever new risk or problem emerged, the project team sleep-walked to disaster.

 To deliver a service, as distinct from an engineering project, requires a systems integrator, a role which Network Rail needs to adopt as a mainstream activity.
 This entails ensuring that all the relevant components are in place before going ahead.
 This is different from just putting the timetable into the database.